 Due to their high activity level and natural hunting instinct, training these dogs to become valuable family pets will require a lot of patience.

-They have a straight tail which they carry high while running or walking but tuck when sitting down.
-These canines are pretty appealing with their dark brown eyes, hanging ears, and multicolored medium-length coats.
+American English Coonhounds have a straight tail which they carry high while running or walking but tuck when sitting down.
+These canines are appealing with their dark brown eyes, hanging ears, and multicolored medium-length coats.

 3. Azawakh

 Azawakhs are long skinny dogs that naturally reveal their bone structure and musculature.
 The bones under the skin of these dogs, which have a short, thin coat and relatively long legs, are visible.
-They have a short, fine coat with various colors and patterns.
+Azawakhs come in various colors and patterns.

 They are a dog breed that might be a perfect addition to a tiny apartment because they are relatively skinny.
+However, ample exercise is critical to the health of your dog.
 Additionally, this kind of dog prefers warm regions and dislikes the cold.
-They make excellent running companions because regular exercise is crucial for their body and mind development.
+They make excellent running companions – keep your dog on a lead while you run!

 4. Doberman Pinscher